 One of the most important aspects of keeping an eyeglasses frame is its durability.
 No matter how carefully you use your eyewear frames, they are bound to break or fall.
 Most Eyeglasses are made up of Metal and Plastic Material which are commonly used in the manufacturing of eyeglasses frames.
 But these materials can deform easily if used for a very long time.
 People started choosing titanium material over metal and plastic in eyeglasses because these frames can be bent and twisted and then come back to its original form.
 The quality of these frames is durable and reliable for rough use also.
 People who opt for titanium frames also do not have to be bothered about carefully handling them as these are impact-proof.

-As compared with regular metal, titanium is one of the lightest and most preferred materials used in the manufacturing of eyeglasses frames.
+As compared with regular metal, titanium is one of the lightest and most preferred materials used in the manufacturing of eyeglass frames.
 These titanium frames can be easily worn with a lot of comfort and relief while playing games, jogging or running.
-With no maintenance required for these frames, it is surely one of the best materials especially for eyeglasses frames
+With no maintenance required for these frames, it is surely one of the best materials, especially for eyeglasses frames

 This is a titanium alloy composed of roughly 50% titanium and 50% nickel.
 Frames made of memory metal are extremely flexible and can be twisted or bent to an extreme and still return to their original shape.
 This feature makes memory metal frames great for kids or anyone who is hard on their glasses.